Want to follow along with this writing? Sign up Today, it's free and easy

 Great work, keep it up

-about 1 month ago FirstDraftWorstDraft said:
+2 months ago FirstDraftWorstDraft said:

 Stylistically, this is a perfectly good story.
 All the grammar boxes are checked, each sentence flows from one to the next, and the dialogue actually sounds like dialogue, although there is some expository dialogue that probably could've been handled better.
 All in all though, you've got chops.